 Hi Diana, I haven’t tested this recipe with any other flour.
 You could try a gluten free all purpose flour, but I cannot guarantee the same results.
 My body doesn’t do well with other grain free flours like almond or coconut flour, so that’s why this recipe uses cassava flour.

-I doubled the recipe and used coconut sugar instead and it turned out so dense and dry. 😩
+I doubled the recipe and used coconut sugar instead and it turned out so dense and dry. ?

-I’m sorry to hear that Jody, such a bummer.
-This isn’t a recipe that can be doubled easily, you really need that specific brownie pan and specific measurements.
-I also don’t recommend coconut sugar for this recipe – I did try that in recipe testing and it does not produce the same result.
+I'm sorry to hear that Jody, such a bummer.
+This isn't a recipe that can be doubled, you really need that specific brownie pan and specific measurements.
+I also don't recommend coconut sugar for this recipe - I did try that in recipe testing and it does not produce the same result.
 For this recipe maple sugar really is best, there is a note about how you can sub some maple syrup in there, but not coconut sugar because sets a little bit different and will make them drier.
-I’ve made these lots of times, often once a month for my family and they’re never dry or dense – they shouldn’t be at all, they’re only fudgy and really soft when made with maple sugar.
+I've made these lots of times, often once a month for my family and they're never dry or dense - they shouldn't be at all, they're only fudgy and really soft when made with maple sugar.

 Hi, thanks for sharing this recipe.
 I thought the texture was fantastic!
 I was wondering if there might be a misprint in the amount of maple syrup used in the recipe.
 I used a 1/3 of a cup and found them still a little to sweet.